ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C11_Make_Illegal_Types_Unrepresentable.md

 This spreads validation code across functions, producing maintenance problems.
 This chapter moves validation into custom types that make invalid data impossible.
 In addition, data is checked when you create an instance, rather than when data is passed to a function.
-With this approach, you:
+This approach:

-1. Discover problems sooner.
+1. Discovers problems sooner.
-2. Clarify the meaning of your code.
+2. Clarifies the meaning of code.
-3. Share custom type benefits across all functions that use those types.
+3. Shares custom type benefits across all functions that use those types.
-4. Eliminate duplicate validation checks and their associated maintenance.
+4. Eliminates duplicate validation checks and their associated maintenance.
-5. Make changes easier by localizing validation to a single point.
+5. Makes changes easier by localizing validation to a single point.
-6. Eliminate the need for techniques such as Design By Contract (DBC).
+6. Eliminates the need for techniques such as Design By Contract (DBC).
-7. Enable more focused testing with finer granularity.
+7. Enables more focused testing with finer granularity.
-8. Naturally move towards Domain-Driven Design.
+8. Helps produce Domain-Driven Design.

 ## "Stringly Typed"